joshbegley/nyt-latest/previous.md

 `They always wondered what it would be like to sleep together.
 By the time they were ready to find out, it was almost too late.`\
 https://www.nytimes.com/2026/06/24/podcasts/friends-for-16-years-lovers-for-one-night-encore.html

-**Trump to Meet With G.O.P.
-Senators Amid New Divisions**\
+**Trump Meeting With G.O.P.
+Senators Puts Rifts on Display as He Upends Housing Bill**\
-`The president has been unhappy with pushback from Republican senators and a resistance to abandoning the filibuster to pass voting restrictions.
-His visit comes after the Senate rebuked him on Iran.`\
+`Hours before visiting the Capitol, the president scrapped plans to sign a bipartisan housing bill, railing against “bad Republicans” for resisting his demands to ram through new voting restrictions.`\
 https://www.nytimes.com/2026/06/24/us/politics/trump-senate-republicans-meeting.html

 **Kevin Warsh Is Missing Alan Greenspan’s Point**\